quadrupl3d-ec/quadrupl3d-ec.github.io/devlog/2024/March/week3.md

 - 11:00 AM: **PR #572** Submitted.
 Contains minor fixes for renders.
 - 12:00 PM: Installed all the graphics drivers for AMD RADEON RX 5600M.
 Now I can't boot into ubuntu.
 Ubuntu is not compatible with amd graphics drivers.
 Switching to Windows Subsystem for linux.
 - 2:15  PM: Deployed the web application on docker through WSL Ubuntu-22.04.03.
 Need some sql dumps to set up local database.
+- 4:30  PM: Finished setting up everything on WSL.
+Blender2.79 GUI is running super smooth in windows.

 ## **Wednesday: March 20**
 - 9:30  AM: Signed IN.